Nesta

 The Development Challenge

-About 795 million children and adults are undernourished globally, and the highest number of undernourished people – 281 million (15.7% of total) – live in South Asia.
-Approximately 194.6 million people are undernourished in India.
-This represents the greatest number of people suffering from hunger in any single country.
-The prevalence of undernourishment is at 15% of the population in India, and 16% of the population in Bangladesh.
+Malnutrition is a global challenge.
+At the time of GIF’s grant, 795 million children and adults were undernourished globally, and the highest number of undernourished people – 281 million (15.7% of total) – lived in South Asia.
+Approximately 194.6 million people were undernourished in India.
+This represented the greatest number of people suffering from hunger in any single country.
+The prevalence of undernourishment was at 15% of the population in India, and 16% of the population in Bangladesh.
+Rates of malnourishment in both countries remain high.
+Most importantly, malnutrition has long-term negative health and developmental effects, particularly on pregnant women and children.
+Investing in improved nutrition can be highly cost-effective – the estimated benefits for every dollar spent on child nutrition can lead to a savings of up to $134 in India, and $62 in Bangladesh.

 The Innovation